 If you have wanted to take your camera to Turkey, now may be one of the best times to visit: the whole country seems to be on sale!

-Good Starter List of Places to Take Pictures of in Istanbul: Istanbul is gorgeous in places and scenes to photograph, and it seems infinitely changeable in different lights and from day to day.
+Photography in Istanbul is made even easier because there is something new around every corner and it seems infinitely changeable in different lights and from day to day.
 These are just a few suggestions to get you started.

 - Blue Mosque

 - Hagia Sophia

 - Egyptian (Spice Bazaar) Market (I found it more impressive than the Grand Bazaar)

 - Life on the Bosporus